 Liquidity risk is the risk that the Company will not be able to meet all cash outflow obligations as they come due.
 The Company's asset-liability management process allows it to maintain its financial position by ensuring that sufficient liquid assets are available to cover its potential funding requirements.
 The Company invests in various types of assets with a view to matching them with its liabilities of various durations.
-To strengthen its liquidity further, the Company actively manages and monitors its capital and asset levels, diversification and credit quality of its investments and cash forecasts and actual amounts against established targets.
+To strengthen its liquidity further, the Company actively manages and monitors its capital and asset levels, diversification and credit quality of its investments, cash forecasts and actual amounts against established targets.

-The short-term (less than one year) liquidity needs are more than adequately met by maturing bonds, the sale of equities, as well as by current operating cash flows.
-As of March 31, 2017, the expected profit in future premium is £95,000.
+The short-term (less than one year) liquidity needs are more than adequately met by maturing bonds, the sale of equities, and by current operating cash flows.
 Longer duration cash flows are also backed by a broader range of asset classes including equity and other non-fixed income assets.

-Based on the Company's historical cash flows and current financial performance, Management believes that the cash flow from the Company's operating activities will continue to provide sufficient liquidity for the Company to satisfy debt service obligations and to pay other expenses, as they fall due.
+Based on the Company's historical cash flows and current financial performance, Management believes that the cash flow from the Company's operating activities will continue to provide sufficient liquidity for the Company to satisfy debt service obligations and to pay other expenses as they fall due.